joancc/pokedex/README.md

+# SOLUTION

+External dependencies not included by default in the project:

+- TailwindCSS for styling.
+- Cypress Testing Library for e2e testing.
+- Icon svg copied from Heroicons
+- VueApollo for querying and state management.

 # Coding Exercise Frontend

 This repository contains a coding exercise for new developers joining the frontend development team.
 This version is focused in Vue.